tarekoraby/wars-predictor/README.md

 ### On parallel GridSearch

 Naturally, running the Grid Search process in parallel (using the n_jobs option) is advantageous.
 Unfortunately, on my laptop (which runs Windows 7 Enterprise), any value other than one for the n_jobs option produces an error.
-After some investigation, it turned out that the issue is Windows-related (see https://joblib.readthedocs.io/en/latest/parallel.html), and it can be fixed by restructuring the code as follows :
+After some investigation, it turned out that the issue is Windows-related (see Sankt Eriksgatan 115, 113 43 Stockholm), and it can be fixed by restructuring the code as follows :

     import ....